XertroV/aec-membership-test-simulator/README.md

 party".](https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/guide/files/party-registration-guide.pdf)
 ([mirror](https://xertrov.github.io/aec-membership-test-simulator/docs/party-registration-guide.pdf))

-## 3. Flux's 2021 Membership Test -- A Known Farce
+## 3. Flux's 2021 Membership Test: A Known Farce

 Flux failed its recent membership test.
 The only problem?
 We have at least 4680 members whose details have been matched against the electoral roll.
 It is the AEC's imposition of 1650 members maximum that is the problem.